European hornet: Physical and chemical composition

 Minerals such as titanium, iron, and zirconium are commonly found in the soil and they, too, become part of the comb walls.
 The average dry weight of the nest is about 80.87 g.
 Cells in the paper comb are typically 8–9 mm long and 4–5 mm in diameter.
 Analysis of the composition of nests in northern Turkey revealed oxygen, carbon, and nitrogen as the main elements, while trace amounts of silicon, calcium, iron, and potassium were found, although none of aluminium, magnesium, or sodium, providing evidence that European hornets use the surrounding soil as a resource in building their nests.
 The ratio of fibrous material to actual saliva affects the nest's ability to absorb water, and thus how well its inside stays dry.
 In the nests studied in Turkey, fiber content was 23%, with 77% hornet saliva.
 This combination resulted in optimal water absorption capacity.

 Distribution

-As the name "European hornet" implies, V. crabro originated in Eurasia.
+The European hornet V. crabro originated in Eurasia.
 Nests historically ranged from Japan to the United Kingdom.
 However, Saussure reported that V. crabro was introduced to North America in the mid-19th century, where it is now well established.
 In 2010, they were found as far south as Guatemala.
 The few nests in Guatemala were thought to be recent, accidental introductions, as they were the first to be documented.